 Students in the Richard M. Fairbanks School of Public Health are expected to conduct themselves as professionals and avoid acts of plagiarism, cheating, or other forms of academic dishonesty.

 Faculty in the School of Public Health take their responsibilities seriously and do not tolerate cheating, plagiarism, or any other form of academic misconduct.
 All students should read about their responsibilities for academic integrity in the IUPUI Code of Student Rights, Responsibilities, and Conduct to ensure that they understand what these terms mean and what penalties can be issued for academic misconduct.

 The IUPUI Code of Student Rights, Responsibilities, and Conduct defines four areas of academic misconduct: cheating, fabrication, plagiarism, and interference.
 Violation of course rules and facilitating academic dishonesty are also outlined in the Code.
 The prohibited activities and actions include the following:

 Cheating - Cheating is defined to be an attempt to use or provide unauthorized assistance, materials, information, or study aids in any form and in any academic exercise or environment.

-A student must not use external assistance on an in-class or take-home exam, unless specifically authorized by the This prohibition includes, but is not limited to, the use of tutors, books, notes, calculators, computers, and wireless communication devices.
+A student must not use external assistance on an in-class or take-home exam, unless specifically authorized by the instructor.
+This prohibition includes, but is not limited to, the use of tutors, books, notes, calculators, computers, and wireless communication devices.